la2050/archive/_projects/2015/cool-blocks-la.md

    Other project partners include: Mack Consulting, which will receive $2,000, TreePeople, and Recycle by City.

    Recycle by City empowers residents with the local information they need to recycle better, waste less, and keep hazardous materials out of the waste stream.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The project costs will exceed $100,000, but additional costs are provided through in-kind support in the amount of $84,060, which is detailed in the budget.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  $75,000--
-   Consulting support provided by David Gershon, Cool Block program creator.
-In-kind

-   $72,00--Salary for two quarter-time, local Project Leaders to manage and carry out the project. $90 per hour, 80 hours per month for 10 months

-   $1,560--Volunteer time of NCSA Governing Board Members and Committee volunteers. $26 per hour, 6 members, 1 hours per month, 10 months.
-In-kind

-   $7,500--One project leader training workshop, plus 100 participant books. $7,500.
-In-kind

-   $2,000--Fiscal sponsor/contract administration

-   $5,000--NCSA administrative/overhead costs

-   $4,000--Graphic design/marketing support for program. $400 per month for 10 months

-   $5,000--One project leader training workshop, New York

-   $4,000--Travel to training workshop for two project co-leaders

-   $7,000--Events: Three Cool Block Cafe; 1-day Cool Block Leader training; 10 Cool Block parties; and 1 Debrief session How do you plan to scale the success of your proposal?: >- One of the strengths of the underlying Cool Block program is that its foundation program, EcoTeams, has been successfully implemented in over 300
+How do you plan to scale the success of your proposal?: >- One of the strengths of the underlying Cool Block program is that its foundation program, EcoTeams, has been successfully implemented in over 300